Who We Are

 The following resolutions support policies that are interim steps toward that goal.

-1) We would urge that the United States Department of Agriculture (USDA) loan rates be set at $5.00 per bushel on corn, $7.50 per bushel on wheat, and $12.00 per bushel on soybeans.
+1) We would urge the United States Department of Agriculture (USDA) to reestablish non-recourse loans as a price support instead of marketing loans, and to set loan rates at $5.00 per bushel on corn, $7.50 per bushel on wheat, and $12.00 per bushel on soybeans.
+We recommend that these loans should be extended to 18 months.

-8) A USDA study shows a cost of production per cwt range of $4.21 among dairy farms of all sizes, family-size dairies on the upper end and large dairies on the lower end of the scale.
-Therefore, we support a two-tier pricing system under one national Federal Milk Marketing Order with a $4.00 per cwt price adjustment for all farms up to 1 million pounds of monthly production.
+10) A USDA study shows a cost of production per cwt range of approximately $4.50 among dairy farms of all sizes, family-size dairies on the upper end and large dairies on the lower end of the scale.
+Therefore, we support a two-tier pricing system under one national Federal Milk Marketing Order with at least a $4.00 per cwt price adjustment for all farms up to 1 million pounds of monthly production.
+Dumping milk during times of National Food Insecurity is completely contrary to the principles of National Farmers.
+We favor and support programs intended to balance production and consumption.
+These programs would necessarily satisfy the following criteria: (1) That the needs of the nation’s food-deprived families be met; (2) That farm gate prices for producers meet the cost of production plus a reasonable profit; (3) That the share of the nation’s milk supply sourced from family farms be increased.

 Additional National Farmers Organization Policies